WATCH: NHL approves Seattle franchise; team begins play in 2021

 Arena investors had initially been interested in a 2020 start when the new arena is scheduled to open.
 However, the NHL was concerned with uncertainty in the arena construction timeline, and wanted to make sure every aspect of the franchise was ready to go.

-As far as a team name, the ownership group said there isn't a name picked out yet, although the group promised to listen to input from the fans.
+As far as a team name, the ownership group said there isn't a name picked out yet, although the group said it would listen to fan input.

+"We’re going to take our time," Leiweke said.
+"There’s a group of owners involved…but we’re going to listen to our fans."

+When asked if the Metropolitans, which was the name of Seattle's hockey team that won the Stanley Cup back in 1917, was on the table, Bettman said it hadn't been submitted to the NHL, and pointed out the league has a division by that name already.

 There have been numerous stops and starts and different arena ideas to get to this point.
 The NBA infamously vacated KeyArena back in 2008.
 However, the NHL has long targeted the Seattle market for expansion.
 The league percolated ears in this latest round back in 2011, when NHL Deputy Commissioner Bill Daly told KING 5 the league had serious interest in the market.
 However, multiple people came and went, and ideas for arenas in Seattle, Tukwila, Bellevue, and elsewhere evaporated too.